 Walnut is a beautiful wood that can add a touch of elegance to any home.
 However, walnut can start to fade and lose their luster over time.
 There are several reasons why this happens, but the most common culprit is direct sunlight.
 UV rays from the sun can damage the wood and cause it to fade.
 Other factors such as humidity, heat, and water can also fade.

-- Cleaning Products: Certain cleaning products and polishes can contain chemicals that can damage the finish on walnut wood and cause it to fade.
-Always test a small area before using any new cleaning products on walnut.
+Certain cleaning products and polishes can contain chemicals that can damage the finish of walnut wood and cause it to fade.
+Always test a small area before using any new cleaning products on walnuts.

 A Detailed Guide on How to Keep Walnut From Fading